Clinical manifestations and diagnosis of mitral stenosis

 Mitral stenosis (MS) causes an obstruction to blood flow from the left atrium to left ventricle.
 As a result, there is an increase in pressure within the left atrium, pulmonary vasculature, and right side of the heart, while the left ventricle is unaffected in isolated MS. Nearly all cases of MS are caused by rheumatic heart disease with mitral commissural adhesion; thickened, immobile mitral valve leaflets; and fibrosis, thickening, shortening, fusion, and calcification of the chordae tendineae.
 Infrequent causes of MS include mitral annular calcification and congenital mitral stenosis (including parachute mitral valve).
 (See "Pathophysiology and natural history of mitral stenosis".)

 This topic will review the clinical features and evaluation of MS .
 Other issues related to MS, such as the pathophysiology, natural history, medical and surgical therapy, and use of percutaneous balloon valvotomy are discussed separately.
-(See "Pathophysiology and natural history of mitral stenosis" and "Medical management and indications for intervention for mitral stenosis" and "Surgical management of mitral stenosis" and "Percutaneous mitral balloon valvotomy for mitral stenosis".)
+(See "Pathophysiology and natural history of mitral stenosis" and "Medical management and indications for intervention for mitral stenosis" and "Surgical and investigational approaches to management of mitral stenosis" and "Percutaneous mitral balloon valvotomy for mitral stenosis".)

 Clinical presentation — Mitral stenosis (MS) usually presents with exertional dyspnea and/or decreased exercise tolerance .
 These symptoms are primarily related to the severity of the valvular stenosis, as it impacts the left atrial pressure, pulmonary pressures, pulmonary vascular resistance, and cardiac output.
 However, many patients with severe MS do not recognize symptoms because slow progression of disease is accompanied by a gradual reduction in activity.
 As a result, a careful history regarding exercise tolerance is often required to document a slow decline in functional status.
 (See 'Staging' below.)